Andreansx/simple-ccr-config/README.md

 ```rsc
 /ip route add gateway=10.0.0.1
 ```
-### After this, we can ping `google.com` to check if we have a connection to the internet along with DNS functionality
+### After this, we can run `ip a` to show our ip address and ping `google.com` to check if we have a connection to the internet along with DNS functionality

 ```zsh
 ping google.com
 PING google.com (142.250.203.206) 56(84) bytes of data.